 Big Steps You Can Take to Boost Your Customer Retention Rate

-Boosting your customer retention rate by as little as 5 percent can increase your profits anywhere from 25 to 95 percent.
+Boosting your customer retention rate by as little as 5% can increase your profits anywhere from 25% to 95%.
 That’s nothing less than monumental.

 Roll up your sleeves, here’s how to make it happen.

-When it comes to refining your personalization strategies, A/B testing, customer feedback surveys, and your marketing and sales software are your brand’s greatest allies.
+When it comes to refining your personalization strategies, things like A/B testing, customer feedback surveys, and your marketing and sales software are your brand’s greatest allies.
 Leverage them for all they are worth.

-You need to understand what your ideal customer needs, what they are looking for, and how you can solve their problems – better than anyone else.
-This means understanding how much they are comfortable spending.
-Where the current products and services are falling short.
-What they need for a more efficient customer experience.
-What brand style and personality are they most comfortable with?
+You need to understand what your ideal customer needs, what they’re looking for, and how you can solve their problems better than anyone else.

 Where do you find this information to create spot-on buyer personas?